pyocd/pyOCD/docs/HOW_TO_BUILD.md

 # Create single-file executables
 pyinstaller --onefile pyOCD/tools/gdb_server.py
 pyinstaller --onefile pyOCD/tools/flash_tool.py
+pyinstaller --onefile pyOCD/tools/pyocd.py
 ```

-In ./dist folder, there will be a single executable file which is
+In ./dist folder, there will be a single executable file per tool which is
 ready to use or distribute it to other library.